Sly-Perez/2chan-like-app-API-JWT/README.md

 **Note:**
 *[You can send an object (JSON or form-data).
 However, it will not be taken into account because it is not useful in this request]*

+## Implementation
+If you would like to see an example of the consumption of this API.
+Feel free to visit this [repository](https://github.com/Sly-Perez/React-forum-client-JWT) in which you will find a sample of the functionalities this API can give you.